 Why go to all the trouble of animating this little character when a text field would have been much simpler?
 I think it’s a case of building something without text so you don’t have to translate it later.
 I found it interesting.
 It gives the game personality and it’s fun to see the little foreman disapprove when you do the wrong thing.
 It shows how cheapo releases can still show some amount of effort and ingenuity.

 In terms of mistakes and missed opportunities I think the game suffers the most from its ginormous maps.
 You often get lost and with the complicated tank controls it’s hard to move around.
 You should have tank controls to make you feel like you’re operating very big machines but these tank controls are just too digital to make you feel like you’re in a big truck.
 It would have been better if you had to maneuver the machines around tight corners and smaller areas with a control scheme that forced you to make large archs to turn.
 To top it off they maybe could have included an HP meter to limit the number of times you could drive into stuff.
-I feel like that’s probably the main concern when operating a bulldozer for real; don’t bump into things.
+I feel like that’s probably the main concern when operating a bulldozer; don’t bump into things.
 Here your main concern is not to get lost on the way to the fourth rock you need to move.

 Realtime Associates, Inc.

 Ultimately, Matchbox Caterpillar Construction Zone is terribly unimportant.
 The company’s own website lists the game under the wrong name, for chrissake.
 Realtime Associates’ history is interesting though: they were created out of a bunch of Intellivision developers and made the NES port of Maniac Mansion and Bug! for the Sega Saturn, along with a dizzying number of licensed games.
 Go read more about their history on their about page.
 To me, they’ll always be the developer of Out of Gas, which I’ll get to in due time.